History of the Sega Mega Drive

 In August 1993 the UK received the redesigned Mega Drive II[65], however unlike its Mega-CD counterpart, the Mega-CD II, the unit saw a staggered launch across the continent - France received theirs in September, but Germany had to wait several weeks and Spain was stuck with the original design until as late as 1995.
 This led to situations where, depending on where you lived, the Mega-CD II and Sega 32X may have been on sale many months before the Mega Drive II hit the market.

-By the end of 1994, 2,500,000 Mega Drive consoles were estimated to have been sold in the UK, versus 1,500,000 Super NES consoles and 2,215,000 Amiga computers[64].
-In Germany, the Super NES held the lion's share of the market, with approximately 1.4 million consoles sold versus only 800,000 Mega Drives in the first half of 1995[65].
+By the end of 1994, 2,500,000 Mega Drive consoles were estimated to have been sold in the UK, versus 1,500,000 Super NES consoles and 2,215,000 Amiga computers[66].
+In Germany, the Super NES held the lion's share of the market, with approximately 1.4 million consoles sold versus only 800,000 Mega Drives in the first half of 1995[67].
+Nick Alexander said that thee main reason for the loss in Germany was a different approach to violence in games and controversial advertising and legal regulations[68].

 Mega Drive was officially released in all post-communist countries and became the most popular 16-bit console due to lower price and better availability than the competing Super Nintendo.
 Unfortunately, the customers often encountered cheaper clones and bootleg copies of the MD hardware and software.
 Along with PlayStation, Game Boy and Famiclones, Mega Drive became a symbol of video games of the 1990s.
 The best sales results from that region, Sega had in Russia and the CIS countries[69].

-Malcolm Miller said in May 1996 that after decline of Master System, Sega will be pushing the Mega Drive for Greece, Portugal and Eastern Europe because these territories want a low-price product[67][68].
-Sega said that the 16-bit consoles will have lion share's here, due to low price on old systems (one third of the 32-bit systems which was around £85 plus taxes) and will dominate the region until 1998[69].
+Malcolm Miller said in May 1996 that after decline of Master System, Sega will be pushing the Mega Drive for Greece, Portugal and Eastern Europe because these territories want a low-price product[70][71].
+Sega said that the 16-bit consoles will have lion share's here, due to low price on old systems (one third of the 32-bit systems which was around £85 plus taxes) and will still be dominate in region until 1998[72].

 By 1996, there was an installed base of 8 million Mega Drive consoles in Europe.[73]
 Its final sales figure was over 9 million consoles sold in Western Europe.[74]The final sales figure for Eastern Europe are unknown.